 Authentic dairy farm stay | good views | dorm accommodation | 4am milking cows may disturb

 This summer dairy farm is the first refuge after crossing into Switzerland and descending the Grand Col Ferret (if you’re trekking counter clockwise).
 It’s the only refuge on the Swiss side before reaching the village of Ferret or the town of La Fouly.
 If you’re seeking a TMB experience that’s close to nature and are not fussed about villages and towns, then this is your place.
 It’s one of only two Tour du Mont Blanc accommodation on the Swiss TMB side that is a ‘refuge’ rather than a hotel and is a bit cheaper than staying in Ferret, La Fouly or Champex-Lac.

 This TMB accommodation is fairly basic – 30 beds triple stacked in one large dormitory.
 Currently the yurts serve as boot rooms.
-The Alpage is a working dairy farm so whilst this is rather charming, expect to be woken up at 4am whilst the cows are being milked.
-Half board is 75CHF a night.
+The Alpage is a working dairy farm so whilst this is rather charming, remember this is an authentic dairy farm, so expect to be woken up at 4am whilst the cows are being milked.

 If you book the Alpage de la Peule, it would be work well distance wise to book the only other refuge on the Swiss TMB trail, the Relais d’Arpette, which is 45 mins further from Champex.
 The Relais d’Arpette is on the alternative TMB trail if you’re heading up to the highest point on the TMB (2,665m) which can only be done in good weather, however the Relais d’Arpette is only a short distance on the alternative route, so it’s no bother to walk back to the traditional route if required.

 Tel.
 (During the off season): 0041 (0)79 290 34 93

 Tel.
 (During the summer season): 0041 (0)27 783 10 41